ImLunaUwU/LunaHR/README.md

 When adding to the avatar, the display defaults to be on your left wrist/left lower arm bone.
 This can be changed by unpacking the prefab and changing armature link settings.

+Remember to have the HR prefab floating a little, as it otherwise would most likely clip into your arm.
+By default, it is set up for the Rexouium and Rex edits, but can be used on any avatars by moving it to an appropriate position.

 VRCFury should take care of all setup from this point.
 If not, please contact me because then I'd need to fix some things.

-*In the most recent update HR Prefab can be left on before uploading, as it now uses VRCFury toggles.*
+*The HR Prefab can be left on before uploading, as it now uses VRCFury toggles.*

 Feel free to customize materials to your liking.